 An intuitive introduction to the basic concepts of Calculus: limits, derivatives, and integrals, using graphical, numerical, and symbolic points of view.
 Development of the Calculus of algebraic and elementary transcendental functions.
 Emphasis will be placed on using Calculus in problem solving.
-Prerequisite: MATH 1513 or MATH 1503 (or high school Algebra II) and MATH 1613 (or high school Trigonometry), both with a grade of C or better.
+Prerequisite: One of the following: (1) ACT Math score of 25 or higher (or SAT Math score of 590 or higher), or (2) 4 years high school math with average grade of C or better, or (3) permission of instructor.